tortastudios/content-factory/content-prompts/README.md

-# Content Prompts Collection - Anonymized Templates
+# Content Prompts Collection - Professional Templates

 This directory contains professional-grade content creation prompts and templates designed for AI-assisted content creation.
 These prompts are based on proven methodologies and integrate with a context-profile system for personalized, authentic content generation.